VesselGPT: Autoregressive Modeling of Vascular Geometry: Introduction

 VesselVAE~\cite{feldman2023vesselvae}, which is conceptually closer to our approach, introduced a recursive variational neural network (RvNN) tailored for vascular geometry generation.
 However, like other parameterized methods, it represents vessels solely by their centerlines and radii.
 While this compact representation is widely used, it oversimplifies the vessel’s cross-sectional geometry, potentially leading to inaccuracies in simulations based on such data~\cite{ferrero2019impact}.
+Our data exploration revealed that vessel cross-sections are far from being circular, confirming the need for a non circular parametrization.
 Moreover, the method is limited to relatively small vascular segments, a constraint that arises from the difficulty the RvNN architecture faces when scaling to deeper levels of recursion.

 In light of these limitations, we propose a novel Transformer-based~\cite{vaswani2017attention} approach for blood vessel synthesis.
 Although transformers have shown remarkable versatility in modeling sequential data, including geometric structures~\cite{siddiqui2024meshgpt,sung2024multitalk}, their application to vascular generation remains largely unexplored.
 In this work we present a formulation that treats vascular trees as a sequence of nodes, leveraging the GPT-2 architecture to generate compact, anatomically realistic vessel structures.
 Additionally, we propose using a cross-sectional representation of the vessels’ channels based on B-splines.
 This approach allows a more nuanced surface model compared to methods that rely solely on a single radius value, overcoming a key limitation in previous techniques.
 Our approach proceeds in two stages.
 First, we use a vector-quantized autoencoder (VQ-VAE)~\cite{van2017neural} to learn a discrete vocabulary of node attributes, capturing essential geometric features in context.
 We then employ this learned codebook to train a GPT-2 model~\cite{radford2019language}, enabling the autoregressive generation of 3D blood vessel structures.
-Finally, we show extensive experiments comparing our method with baseline techniques, demonstrating superior performance and validating the effectiveness of our approach.
+Finally, we show experiments comparing our method with baseline techniques, validating the effectiveness of our approach.